-In addition to offering the world’s first English-language MA in Comics Studies, the School of Art, Media and American Studies (AMA) has a thriving interdisciplinary research environment in this growing field.
+The School of Art, Media and American Studies (AMA) has a thriving interdisciplinary research environment in the growing field of Comics Studies.

 Faculty members from both AMA and other Schools have published widely on many different aspects of Comics Studies, and we have special research strengths in autobiographical comics, superheroes, comics and politics, formalist comics studies, horror comics, censorship, gender and sexuality in comics, and transmedia adaptations including superhero movies.